 Make a Joke about it

-If you are the comedian type, you may find that it’s most comfortable to decline a drink with humor.
+If you are the comedian type, declining a drink with humor is most comfortable.
 Taking a humorous approach keeps the atmosphere fun and prevents awkward situations.
 Making people laugh also helps break the ice and connect with them.
-An example of a joke that you can make when someone asks why you’re not drinking is that you’re like a camel and you have drank enough during the first part of your life, so it’s stored in your hump.
+An example of a joke that you can make when someone asks why you’re not drinking is that you’re like a camel, and you have drank enough during the first part of your life, so it’s stored in your hump.
 You could also warn humorously that no one wants to see the mess you are when you’re drunk.

 Just say NO

-You can take the direct approach of simply saying that “I don’t drink“.
-Many people will accept the answer.
-For those who ask why not, you can let them know that you’re in recovery or that you had to quit for the sake of your health and well-being.
+You can take the direct approach of simply saying, “I don’t drink” Many people will accept the answer.
+For those who ask why not, you can let them know that you’re in recovery or had to quit for your health and well-being.
 You could also say that it’s against your religious or spiritual beliefs.

-What excuse you make to not drink comes down to what you feel comfortable with.
+What excuse you make not to drink comes down to what you feel comfortable with.
 Everyone is different, so one approach isn’t necessarily better than the other.
-If you’re not someone who enjoys making jokes over the situation, then you wouldn’t want to attempt a humorous approach.
+If you do not enjoy making jokes about the situation, then you wouldn’t want to attempt a humorous approach.
 Remember that anyone who tries to make you feel bad for not drinking is probably not someone healthy for you.
 Try to not take it personally.
 Fortunately, most people aren’t going to guilt or shame you.
 At most, they may try encouraging you if you don’t give them a serious reason like a health condition.
 With some polite declining, it usually isn’t going to be a problem.

 Contact Illinois Recovery Center for help creating a strong aftercare plan.